Dadangdut33/Speech-Translate/readme.md

   This will produce an exceutable file in the `dist` directory.

-  **Note: Replace the venv with your venv name**
+  **Note: Replace the venv with your actual venv path**

-- If you use **auto-py-to-exe** you can load the [build.json file](./build.json) located in root directory. **You will need to replace the dot (.) with the actual path of the project**.
+- If you use **auto-py-to-exe** you can load the [build.json file](./build.json) located in root directory. **You will need to replace the dot (.) in the build.json file with the actual path of the project**.
 This will produce an exceutable file in the `output` directory.

 You should be able to compile it on other platform (mac/linux) but I only tested it on Windows.

 ## Compatibility

-This project should be compatible with Windows (preferrably windows 10 or later) and Linux but I haven't tested it on Mac.
+This project should be compatible with Windows (preferrably windows 10 or later) and other platforms.
+But I haven't tested it on platform other than windows.

+---

 # Contributing

 Feel free to contribute to this project by forking the repository, making your changes, and submitting a pull request.
 You can also contribute by creating an issue if you find a bug or have a feature request.
+Also, feel free to give this project a star if you like it.

 # License